Energy-efficient predictive control for connected, automated driving under localization uncertainty: Validation

 \subsection{Energy Consumption Model}

 We collected the energy consumption data of our electric test vehicle and solved the regression problem \eqref{eq: energy cost regression}.
 The energy consumption measurement data used for the regression was collected from 3.9 km of city driving scenarios in a test track.
-The comparison between the data and the regressed model is given in Fig. \ref{fig:energy_cost_regression}.
 The regression results show that the error of the total energy consumption is below $1 \%$.

 We validated our regression model in \eqref{eq: energy cost regression} using an additional dataset not employed during the regression process.
 This test dataset is crucial for assessing the model's generalizability.
 We conducted 15 additional tests.
 For each trial, we calculated the percentage error in total energy consumption between measurements and the regression model \eqref{eq: energy cost regression}.
 The results are described in Table. \ref{table: energy eval2}, which indicates that the mean error is around $1 \%$, and the worst-case error is $6.3 \%$.